 Top 4 Baby-Friendly Smoky Mountains Hiking Trails

 Thinking about introducing your baby to nature on a hike in the Smoky Mountains?
-The Great Smoky Mountains National Park has hiking trails of different difficulty and length, so taking your little one along and finding things-to-do in the area isn’t as challenging as you might think.
-To help find trails that can easily accommodate parents with baby carriers and newly walking toddlers, Stony Brook has compiled a list of easy and short hiking trails.
+The Great Smoky Mountains National Park has hiking trails of different difficulty and length, so taking your little one along and finding things to do in the area isn’t as challenging as you might think.
+To help find trails that can easily accommodate parents with baby carriers and newly walking toddlers, we’ve compiled a list of easy and short hiking trails.

 At 1.9 miles, no one will wear out before the end of the Gatlinburg Trail.
 Families with toddlers will enjoy this piece of the Smoky Mountains hiking trails because they won’t tire out before the end.
 Visitors to this trail will also enjoy watching a short history of the National Park in the Sugarlands Visitor Center before seeing it come to life on the trail.